sparkflows/sparkflows-docs/docs/configuration/databricks-integration.rst

    :align: center
    :width: 60%

-Specify the Uploaded Library in Fire
+Configure the Uploaded Library in Fire Insights
 ------------------------------------

-Specify the uploaded fire core jar library in Databricks in Fire Insights.
+Configure the path of the uploaded fire core jar library in Databricks in Fire Insights.

 This has to be done under Administration/Configuration.